- 18 May

 Price Comparisons Between Invoice Finance Companies

 We offer a brokerage service that compares prices between different invoice finance companies.
-When we looked back at our performance we had been able to save 4 out of 5 clients an average of 35% on the total fees quoted elsewhere.
 This is an example where we were able to find a 41% cost saving for one recourse factoring customer.

 Most existing clients have not checked that they are receiving competitive rates.
 This led to a piece of research that confirmed that 76% of invoice finance users had not checked their pricing against the market during the last year.